de Waal +

 In addition to working across mediums, de Waal has also collaborated with museums, poets, performers, musicians, and other artists.
 Offering viewers a glimpse of his varied interests and inspirations, de Waal says, “I hope you come and find a corner to sit and read.”

-The shop will be open Tuesdays–Saturdays from 10am–6pm, no booking necessary.
+The shop was open Tuesdays–Saturdays from 10am–6pm, no booking necessary.

 Photography: Prudence Cuming Associates Ltd. Courtesy Gagosian.